 In a bowl mix up the egg yolks.
 Pour the milk mixture into the egg yolks slowly, stirring constantly.
 Then pour the mixture back into the pan and heat it for about 5 minutes until it thickens up.
 Pour through a sieve to remove the zest, then add the gelatine and the lime juice.
 Stir it until all the gelatine is dissolved, then pop it in the fridge for 30 minutes to cool

-Once the custard is cool, whip up 460ml of the double cream and mix it into the custard
+Once the custard is cool, whip up the double cream and mix it into the custard

 Pour it into the ladyfinger case and put it in the fridge to set.
 It should set in approximately 2 hours

-Make the jelly following the packet instructions, and add the 2 tsp of Chambord to the mixture.
+Make the jelly following the packet instructions, and add the Chambord to the mixture.
 Pour it on top of the set custard

-For the decoration whip up 300ml of the double cream.
+For the decoration whip up the double cream.
 Pipe it using a star nozzle around the inside edge of the Russe, and around the outside at the bottom

 Add raspberries and lime zest to decorate